Ottawa Redblacks

-The Ottawa Redblacks (officially stylized as REDBLACKS) (French: Rouge et Noir d'Ottawa) are a professional Canadian football team based in Ottawa, Ontario.
+The Ottawa Redblacks (officially stylized as REDBLACKS) (French: Rouge et Noir d'Ottawa) are a professional Canadian football team based in Ottawa.
 The team plays in the East Division of the Canadian Football League (CFL).

 Starting play in 2014, the Redblacks are the third CFL team to play in the city of Ottawa.
 The Ottawa Rough Riders, formed in 1876, were a founding member of the CFL in 1958 and played until 1996.
 A new Ottawa franchise was formed as the Renegades in 2002 and lasted until the end of the 2005 season.
 The Redblacks won the 2016 Grey Cup Championship, which ended a 40-year Grey Cup championship drought for the city of Ottawa.

 History

 Following the 1996 season, years of ownership and management issues resulted in the Ottawa Rough Riders franchise folding after a storied 120 years.
 A CFL franchise in Ottawa was absent for the next five years until 2002, when football returned with new ownership and a new team name, the Ottawa Renegades.
 Ownership and management controversies soon overtook the new franchise and the Renegades abruptly ceased operations prior to the 2006 CFL season.
 The league liquidated the Renegades roster in a dispersal draft and placed the Ottawa CFL franchise up for sale, with the intention of eventually returning to the city.